sinic/explode-cedict/README.md

-This stupid two-liner finds (by default Traditional) Chinese words consisting only of characters occuring in words you already know, useful for suggesting low-hanging fruit to add to a flashcard deck.
+This stupid two-liner finds Chinese words consisting only of (by default traditional) characters occuring in words you already know, useful for suggesting low-hanging fruit to add to a flashcard deck.

 Here's an almost minimal example, just to demonstrate its usage: